 Table 2.
-Mean estimates of time and associated standard errors required to install, maintain, and remove various management and monitoring tools for a roof rat study in citrus orchards in the southern San Joaquin Valley, CA.
+Mean estimates of time (in minutes) and associated standard errors required to install, maintain, and remove various management and monitoring tools per study plot for roof rats in citrus orchards in the southern San Joaquin Valley, CA.

 ^a Represents snap trapping effort as part of Trial 1.
 Estimates include 8 trap locations with 2 trap tunnels at each site.
 Further details are provided in text.